 If I’m looking for inspiration and eye candy, I head to London.
 There’s so much to see and I always return full of ideas.
-I used to live in London and I don’t recall finding it as inspiring as I do now, I guess you don’t fully appreciate what’s on your doorstep.
-Here are four ways I like to be inspired when visiting the big smoke.
+I used to live in London and I don’t recall finding it as inspiring as I do now.
+I guess you don’t always fully appreciate what’s on your doorstep!
+Anyway, today I’m sharing four ways I like to be inspired when visiting the big smoke.

 BREAKFAST WITH A VIEW